Are your products ranking in Google? Are you getting enough sales?

 This also appears in Google search results and helps improve your search result.

-Although WooCommerce has its own breadcrumb feature, if you want more controls, you can switch to the plugin Yoast SEO.
+Although WooCommerce has its own breadcrumb feature, if you want more controls, you can switch to the Yoast SEO plugin for WooCommerce.

-Breadcrumbs are default enabled in the Yoast SEO.
+Breadcrumbs are default enabled in the Yoast WooCommerce SEO.

 Go to the: